Last Updated on October 26, 2023 by Sorin Petroj

-Pre Table Tennis Warm-Up Tips to Consider:
+Pre-Table Tennis Warm-Up Tips to Consider:

 One essential point you must note is to wear a proper suit and appropriate table tennis shoes to prevent falls.
 From a nutrition standpoint, make sure you have snacks on the court and take water breaks as often as you need.

-Next, you must make mental preparation.
+Next, you must make mental preparations.
 The first step of your mental preparation is identifying what you will do in each position.
 It would be best if you prepared for each possibility and then rehearsed the appropriate tactics.